If you are about to turn 30…congratulations…you can technically still enjoy your 20s!

 Third: there is the “wind-down” stage of youth where by young adults finally start settling in: co-habitating, buying houses and starting families.
 Flash back to as late as the sixties and seventies and this phenomenon was largely happening in one’s 20’s.
 Today, all of those trappings of adulthood and responsibility have gotten pushed back until everyone is satisfied that they have explored and found themselves (which also staves off and changes the nature of the mid-life crisis) as well as proven that they can sustain a living.
 This means most young adults don’t really start settling down until they are into their thirties.

 So, to my dear “young” friend Bill who is celebrating his 30th birthday today, I say don’t mourn the loss of your youth just yet.
 While you are a little more ahead-of-the-curve than most of your generation, you still have the culturally-approved right to enjoy your youth for a little while longer.
 Consider your early thirties your new mid-twenties and don’t sweat the hair loss.
 You are young and vibrant and, despite being slightly accident prone, have some immortality left in you yet.
+Hire car accident attorney to help you on your car accident case and you can also have the liberty to get information on legal matters from your lawyer.
 Enjoy the day and enjoy your 30’s!
 I can tell you from experience they are the best years yet.
 Happy Birthday, Bill.

 - Adulthood Defined (teenchange.wordpress.com)